Shajar87/Project_Portfolio/README.md

 ### About The Project
 **Tools used: Excel**

-Accenture  cliet, Social Buzz is a tech company currently facing big data problem management and it wants to expand using its users’ data.
+This project is a part of virtual work experience program by Forage on lts platform.
+In this project I need to deliver solution to problems of Accenture cliet, Social Buzz.
+Social Buzz is a tech company which faces big data problem management and it wants to expand using its users’ data.
 Accenture has to provide a solution to its client Social Buzz.

 **Dataset Link:**